 In this paper, we define a particularly challenging attack to defend against, which we call a wormhole attack, and we present a new, general mechanism for detecting and thus defending against wormhole attacks.
 In this attack, an attacker records a packet, or individual bits from a packet, at one location in the network, tunnels the packet (possibly selectively) to another location, and replays it there.
-The wormhole attack can form a serious threat in wireless networks, especially against many ad hoc network routing protocols and location-based wireless security systems.
-The wormhole places the attacker in a very powerful position, able for example to further exploit any of the attacks mentioned above, allowing the attacker to gain unauthorized access, disrupt routing, or perform a Denialof-Service (DoS) attack.
 We introduce the general mechanism of packet leashes to detect wormhole attacks, and we present two types of leashes: geographic leashes and temporal leashes.
-Finally, we design an efficient authentication protocol, called TIK, for use with temporal leashes.
+We design an efficient authentication protocol, called TIK, for use with temporal leashes.
+We also analyze other detection approaches, such as topology-based wormhole detection [40], [31], and show that topology-based detection cannot detect some wormholes.
 We focus our discussion in this paper on wireless ad hoc networks, but our results are applicable more broadly to other types of networks, such as wireless LANs and cellular networks.

 Section II of this paper presents the wormhole attack and discusses how the wormhole attack can be used against ad hoc network routing protocols.
 In Section III, we present our assumptions.
 Section IV presents leashes and discusses a general approach for detecting wormholes.
-Section V discusses temporal leashes in detail and presents the TIK protocol for instant wireless broadcast authentication, and Section VI provides an evaluation of TIK and packet leashes.
+Section V discusses temporal leashes in detail and presents the TIK protocol for instant wireless broadcast authentication, and Section VI provides an evaluation of TIK and packet leashes, as well as other techniques for wormhole detection.
 Section VII discusses related work, and Section VIII presents our conclusions.